Mali deepens probe into deadly attack on luxury hotel

 However, jihadists have stepped up attacks this year on Western and Malian targets beyond their traditional desert bases.
 In August, they stormed a hotel in central Mali in August, killing at least 12 people in an attack similar to Friday's.

-Mali, along with neighbors across the 15-nation West African ECOWAS regional block, will begin three days of national mourning on Monday.
+Mali, along with neighbours across the 15-nation West African ECOWAS regional block, will begin three days of national mourning on Monday.

 Senegalese President Macky Sall, the current chairman of ECOWAS, arrived in Bamako on Sunday to express condolences and vowed to help Mali fight terrorism.